kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 navigation.
 The keyboard keycups for  `.`  and  `,`  also have  `>`  and  `<`
 symbols on them, making it easy to remember.
 These keys are located close to the right  `Alt`  button, making them easily accessible.
-I have made some minor tweaks to the keyboard shortcuts to make them more similar to those in VS Code, which is my default choice of the text editor.
+I have made some other minor tweaks to the keyboard shortcuts to make them more similar to those in VS Code, which is my default choice of the text editor.